kudobuilder/kudo/keps/0009-operator-toolkit.md

 ## Proposal

-A KUDO framework is split into several base components, ordered from the outside-in:
+A KUDO operator is split into several base components, ordered from the outside-in:

 - [Plans](#plans)
 - [Steps](#steps)